AbhinavMadahar/thesis/proposal/outline.md

       - TODO: fill from (Bhagavatula et al, 2020)
     - Prior work
       - TODO: fill from (Qin et al, 2020)
-  - Define and describe counterfactual reasoning
+  - Define and describe counterfactual reasoning (fifteen sentences)
     - TODO: fill from (Qin et al, 2020)
-  - Natural language explanations (NLE)
+  - Natural language explanations (NLE) (thirty sentences)
     - What is NLE?
     - Why is research in NLE important?
       - (Choi, 2022) argues that natural language is a better medium through which an AI can understand the world because it is more expressive than logical formalisms, such as the three-tuples and knowledge graphs widespread in present-day commonsense reasoning research.